Step 1: Device and App Readiness

 That said, depending on the size and age of your organization, verifying application and hardware compatibility is likely still an essential initial step in our recommended 8-phase deployment process.

-In this article we take you through that first phase – Device and App Readiness – using Microsoft readiness assessment tools including the new Windows Analytics Upgrade Readiness tool, an intelligent cloud-based solution available with your Windows license.
+In this article we take you through that first phase – Device and App Readiness – using Microsoft readiness assessment tools including the Desktop Analytics, an intelligent cloud-based solution available with your Windows license.

 Windows 10 Compatibility Scan